pygame/pygame/docs/reST/index.rst

 ---------

 `Readme`_
-  Basic information about pygame: what it is, who is involved, and where to find it.
+  Basic information about pygame on what it is, who is involved, and where to find it.

 `Install`_
   Steps needed to compile pygame on several platforms.
-  Also help on finding and installing prebuilt binaries for your system.
+  Also helps with finding and installing prebuilt binaries for your system.

 :doc:`filepaths`
   How pygame handles file system paths.

 :doc:`Pygame Logos <logos>`
-   The logos of Pygame in different resolutions.
+   A collection of pygame logos in different resolutions.

 `LGPL License`_